-The Contractor shall provide materials that meet or exceed industry standards for the type of operating conditions under which the bulbs will be used.
+Provide materials that meet or exceed industry standards for the type of operating conditions under which the bulbs will be used.
 Only newly manufactured bulbs will be considered as responsive to these specifications.

 All vehicular and pedestrian signal lamps signal lamps shall be light emitting diode (LED) and have the following specifications: